usafa-astro-331/astro-331-2023-fall/labs/lab_01_electrical_power/README.md

 Point the luxmeter toward the sun and record the sun's power in lux.
 You will have to adjust the range to its maximum setting.
 The measured value may jump around, try to take an average value.
 Record the average for later use calculating efficiency.

 Point FlatSAT at the sun and power it on. *Very* slowly (slower than you’re thinking), turn the potentiometer from one end to the other.
 FlatSAT will record current and voltage at 500 ms intervals.
-You will record periodic current and voltage measurements from the LCD display as a backup in case the stored data gets corrupted or lost.
+Record periodic current and voltage measurements from the LCD display as a backup in case the stored data gets corrupted or lost.

 Remove the potentiometer to record a measurement of $V_{oc}$.
 Short the potentiometer pins with a wire to record a measurement of $I_{sc}$.

-Disconnect power, rewire the solar array in parallel, and repeat these steps to collect the parallel I-V data.
+Disconnect power, rewire the solar array in series, and repeat these steps to collect the series I-V data.

 ## data collection and analysis

+- record your solar panel number
+- record your illuminance measurement
 - transfer `iv_curve.csv` to your computer for later analysis
-- perform data analysis from `lab 1 analysis.pdf`

 ## cleanup